cfsengineering/CEASIOMpy/README.md

 :heavy_check_mark: : The module should work as expected.
 There may be some minor bugs, don't hesitate to report them (more details [here](CONTRIBUTING.md#reporting-bugs)).

-warning: : The module does not work completely as expected.
+:warning: : The module does not work completely as expected.
 It is not a bug, but some features or data handling are not yet compatible with the new file structure.
 Check the [Kanban Board](https://github.com/cfsengineering/CEASIOMpy/projects/1) to see planned and in-progress features.

 :x: : The module does not work at all.
 Some functions have been written, but need a lot of changes to be compatible with the rest of CEASIOMpy.